 A day off from the parks doesn’t have to mean a day off from magic!
 Disney Springs is full of pixie dust, in all shapes and sizes!
 Have fun exploring!

-Visit the Coca Cola Store
+Visit the Coca Cola Store (FREE)

 Our 5 year old at the time loved it.
 Afterwards head up to the rooftop bar for a wide variety of coke drinks and treats

-Play at the LEGO Store
+Play at the LEGO Store (FREE)

 The Disney Springs LEGO Store is a great place for kids to have a blast.
 There are a ton of interactive toys to play with and some amazing Lego creations perfect for photo ops.

 Create your own Chocolate covered deliciousness at Goofy’s Candy Co.

 This is for little ones and grown ups too.
 Goofy’s candy co. has candy galore, but what I love the most is the delicious area where you can make your own chocolate covered pretzel rods, strawberries, and so much more.

 The kids love it because they can create their own favorite concoction and obviously claim there’s is the best.

 Brand New Things to do at Disney Springs